May 28, 2016

 TIMETABLE (1956)

-Wesley Addy, playing a doctor without a license to practice, was busy on television with a few movies— “Kiss Me Deadly” perhaps his most famous project—is only in two scenes but his smooth, calming and authoritarian delivery belies his devious persona.
-When requested by a steward to check on a sick passenger, his diagnosis is that of polio and the train must stop short of the scheduled destination.
-Due to the severity of the illness, he must have access to his medical bag in the baggage car.
-His medical bag comes equipped with a gun for house calls.
+Kiss Me Deadly perhaps his most famous project—is only in two scenes but his smooth, calming and authoritarian delivery belies his devious persona.
+When asked by a steward to check on a sick passenger, his diagnosis is that of a phony case of polio and the train must stop short of the scheduled destination.
+Due to the severity of the illness, he must have access to his medical bag in another car.
+His bag comes equipped with a gun for house calls.
 At gunpoint, he subdues the baggage personnel with a hypo, opens the safe, and keeps the loot.
 An ambulance is arranged for the doctor, the patient, and his wife.
 Everyone that deboards is part of an elaborate heist orchestrated by Stevens.

 Stevens’ character, as an insurance investigator, is specifically requested to investigate the crime for the company, throwing a wrench into his timetable.
-Joining him in the investigation is railroad investigator, King Calder.
+Joining him in the investigation is railroad investigator, King Calder, above.
 Practically unknown to moviegoers yet busy during the early years of television, he is excellent and so genuine one would think he really is an investigator.
 He has no awareness of studio cameras right in front of him.
 He simply inhabits the part.
 He and Stevens have a long working relationship.
 Calder is convinced there is no such thing as a perfect crime and he slowly unravels the crime one blackboard, one eraser, and one person at a time.

 True to Calder’s belief, the mastermind’s perfect timetable is again disrupted when he meets up with his reason for the money, Felicia Farr, Addy’s on-screen wife.
-The money is now in his possession and the couple makes their pre-planned Mexican escape.
+The money is now in the husband's possession and the couple makes their pre-planned Mexican escape.
 She squeaks by with the money and her life.
 He escapes with neither.
 With the murder of a key witness and conspirator, Calder tells Stevens the case appears a dead end.
 He suggests Stevens and his wife finally take that Mexican vacation they have talked so much about.
 Stevens is thinking, “Wife?
 Whose wife?!”

 May 21, 2016